canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 The script will skip most of the setup steps and proceed to asking you which point-release images to download and install.
 When you select a series, only those point-release images that have not yet been installed from that series will be downloaded.
-Note that if you're running ``maas-cert-server`` version 0.2.9 or earlier, you should update to the latest version before updating your point releases.
-Version 0.2.10 introduced the ability to dynamically determine what Ubuntu point-release images are available for download; earlier versions used a hard-coded list, and so will miss updates beyond Ubuntu 14.04.3.

 If a particular point release is giving you problems, you can delete it using the MAAS web UI and then update your point-release images as just